Planetary Pleasure

 As I write, I’ve attempted writing while in the presence of family.

 Qué susto!
 So much harder than when I’m alone.
 I read the same sentence two and three times.
 I got up from my work and came back for another attempt.
 Better.
 I wrote more.
 Stop.
 Scratched my head and twitched my mouth.
-The words comeback slow but sure.
+The words come slow but sure.
 I think I can do this.

 Progress makes its best success in small moments that keep occurring.
 Yeah that’s it.
+Frequent small moments that keep occurring will give me more stamina for longer sprints.

 Progress arrives with practice. …and tenacity.